highruned/node-flash/readme.md

 1) Download and install OpenGL (included in Xcode on Mac OS X).
 2) Download and install SDL into your compiler's global library directory (/usr/lib) - required for linking.
-On Mac OS X:
+On Mac OS X using Homebrew:
 `brew install sdl`
 `brew install jpeg`

-1) Clone the repository
+1) Clone the repository.
-1) Go to the directory with flash library
+2) Go to the directory with flash library.
-2) Execute `node-waf configure build`
+3) Execute `node-waf configure build`.
-3) Get module from `./build/default/flash.node`
+4) Get module from `./build/default/flash.node`.

 From the repository directory, you can use `var flash = require("build/default/flash");`

 You can then run `npm install .` and use `var flash = require("flash");` from any path.

+## Status

+Compiled on Mac.
+Still converting the `gameswf` library.
+Currently stuck at spawning an OpenGL window.
+Trying on Linux.

 ## API
 ### Functions